Michael Artiaga: Tetris career

-After his 2020 CTWC victory, Michael Artiaga said that he would "always go down as a 13-year-old world champion", but he was motivated to win again at the next championship.
-He won back-to-back, in the also virtual CTWC 2021, where he beat 19-year-old Jacob Huff 3–1 to secure another $3,000 prize.
+After his 2020 CTWC victory, Artiaga stated that while he would "always go down as a 13-year-old world champion", he was motivated to win again at the next championship.
+The following year, Artiaga secured a back-to-back win in the also-virtual CTWC 2021, where he beat 19-year-old Jacob Huff 3–1 to secure another $3,000 prize.
 His back-to-back win was in the 2023 edition of the Scholastic Book of World Records.
 On April 9, 2022, Artiaga set another world record for the highest-scoring game on a level 29 start with a score of 2.2 million.
-From June 7–9, he competed in the 2024 CTWC, where he lost to Alex Thach (known online as "Alex T") in the finals, having him place second in the championship.
+From June 7–9, he competed in the 2024 CTWC, where he lost to Alex Thach (known online as "Alex T") in the finals, finishing second in the championship.

-On October 6, 2024, Artiaga was the first person to achieve a "rebirth" of the game after successfully clearing the highest level of the game, level 255, triggering the game to restart back on level 0.
+On October 6, 2024, Artiaga became the first person to achieve a "rebirth" of the game after successfully clearing the highest level of the game, level 255, triggering the game to restart back on level 0.
 After achieving rebirth, he continued to play the game from level 0 to level 91, where he finally ended the game with a time of 121 minutes, a final score of 29,486,164 points, 346 levels reached, and about 3,300 lines cleared.
 The score of 29.4 million points beat the previous high score record set by Alex Thach by more than 12 million points.
 The high level reached also had Artiaga achieve the first "line count overflow" in the game, which began at level 30 after the rebirth or level 285.
 Artiaga, who had live-streamed the game on Twitch, celebrated by putting his hands on his head and exclaiming "Am I dreaming, bro?" and "I'm so glad that game is over".
 The achievement, which had only previously been possible through the use of AI scripts, was completed by using a modified version of the game which prevents the game from crashing after opportunities begin at level 155.

 From June 6–8, 2025, Artiaga again competed in the Classic Tetris World Championship.
-He was eliminated in the round of 16 after losing 2 to 3 against Tristan Kwai (known online as "Tristop"): breaking his five-year streak of reaching at least semifinals.
+He was eliminated in the round of 16 after losing 2–3 against Tristan Kwai (known online as "Tristop"), ending his five-year streak of reaching at least semifinals.

+From June 5–7, 2026, Artiaga won the Classic Tetris World Championship for the third time, defeating "Meme" 3–2 in the final.
+The victory made him the second player, after Jonas Neubauer, to win three CTWC championships.